Operation Choke Point: Conclusion

 On January 29, 2015, the FDIC issued a Financial Institution Letter that states "The Federal Deposit Insurance Corporation (FDIC) issued a Financial Institution Letter today encouraging supervised institutions to take a risk-based approach in assessing individual customer relationships, rather than declining to provide banking services to entire categories of customers without regard to the risks presented by an individual customer or the financial institution's ability to manage the risk."

 The Washington Times says this letter "effectively ends Operation Choke Point."
 As reported by Forbes, "a change in the political landscape, many businesses threatening legal action and a congressman with a background in banking [forced] the bureaucracy to admit to misconduct and to stop financial attacks on legal businesses that the Obama administration deems to be politically incorrect."
-Reports of continued termination of services to legitimate businesses, however, continue.
+Reports of continued termination of services to legitimate businesses, however, continued.

+On May 25, 2017, U.S. Representative Blaine Luetkemeyer, of the House Financial Services Committee, introduced The Financial Institution Customer Protection Act of 2017, which specified that a federal banking agency may not request or order a depository institution to terminate a customer account unless the agency has a valid reason to do so and that reason is not based solely on reputation risk.
+Valid reasons included risks to national security and terrorism.
+The bill passed with only two nay votes.

 On August 17, 2017, the U.S. Department of Justice, under the Trump Administration, announced that the Obama Administration's Operation Choke Point would officially end, stating that it was hurting legitimate businesses instead of preventing fraud as intended.

-FDIC retraining, new limitations on its personnel, and lawsuit settlement

-On 15 November 2018, the FDIC promised to Congress "limitations on the ability of FDIC personnel to terminate account relationships."
-These would now be made only in writing, and if made, reported to the FDIC Board of Directors.
-"Informal", "unwritten suggestions" would no longer be allowed.
-"Additional training" was promised for FDIC examiners.
-These promises were then used as a basis to settle lawsuits against the FDIC.
+Lawsuits against the FDIC by payday lenders were subsequently settled.